Support for course and module design and delivery

 - Digital Learning Team: Group Project and Group Presentations (website) – guidance to provide a view of implementing group work into your course and module from a digital learning perspective.

-- Academic Development & Diversity: Inclusive Pedagogy and Practice – guidance on designing and hosting inclusive and accessible group work.
+- Academic Development & Inclusion (ADI): Inclusive Pedagogy and Practice – guidance on designing and hosting inclusive and accessible group work.

-- Peer and peer-led learning (website) resources to provide the student’s perspective of group work.
+- Peer and peer-led learning resources to provide the student’s perspective of group work.

 Case studies